-In comparing DeskTop Author to Adobe Acrobat, you'll recall that Acrobat is not a page layout program, is more expensive, and does not offer PC-specific password protection.
-In contrast, Acrobat will preserve sophisticated layouts, and provides audio text reading with its free viewer.
+In comparing DeskTop Author to Adobe Acrobat, you'll recall that Acrobat is not a page layout program, is more expensive, and does not offer PCspecific password protection.
+By way of compensation, Acrobat will preserve sophisticated layouts, and provides audio text reading with its free viewer.